stefanrmmr/differentially_private_synthetic_data/README.md

 ## Implementation of Privacy-preserving SDG Approaches

-The information displayed in this section has been sourced and aggregated from [Adreas Kopp's article](https://cloudblogs.microsoft.com/opensource/2021/02/18/create-privacy-preserving-synthetic-data-for-machine-learning-with-smartnoise/) in Microsoft's open source Blog entry on the topic of "Create privacy-preserving synthetic data for machine learning with SmartNoise"
+The information displayed in this section has been sourced and aggregated from [Andreas Kopp's article](https://cloudblogs.microsoft.com/opensource/2021/02/18/create-privacy-preserving-synthetic-data-for-machine-learning-with-smartnoise/) in Microsoft's open source Blog entry on the topic of "Create privacy-preserving synthetic data for machine learning with SmartNoise"

 Please refer to this [research paper by Microsoft AI](https://arxiv.org/pdf/2011.05537.pdf) to learn more about DP-SDG synthesizers and their performance in machine learning scenarios.<br/><br/>